yosbelms/getjs/readme.md

 In ~15Kb (unminified and uncompressed) Getjs makes possible to take advantage of libraries based on most used techniques such as callbacks, events, and Promises, to take advantage of the huge JavaScript ecosystem including the whole Node.js API.
 It also brings CSP (Communicating Sequential Processes) to the JavaScript world.

-Examples of how Getjs allows you to reuse Promise-based libraries, for example, jQuery:
+Examples of how Getjs allows you to use Promise-based libraries, for example, jQuery:

 **DOM events**
 ```js